ajsteinmetz/ajsteinmetz.github.io/_posts/2026-03-25-latex-accessibility.md

 At the moment, I think both branches are worth tracking:

-- **Tagged PDF in LaTeX** is becoming increasingly practical and may fit best for documents that must remain close to traditional academic PDFs.
+- Tagged PDF in LaTeX is becoming increasingly practical and may fit best for documents that must remain close to traditional academic PDFs.
-- **Web-first / output-agnostic publishing** may ultimately be the more flexible and more accessible long-term strategy for teaching materials, especially for mathematics-heavy notes.
+- Web / output-agnostic publishing may ultimately be the more flexible and more accessible long-term strategy for teaching materials, especially for mathematics-heavy notes.

 Because this area is changing quickly, I expect many of the tools and recommendations above to improve over time.
 At the moment, none of these are a **silver bullet** approach and requires significant heavy-lifting from faculty often with limited direct institutional support.
 I'm mostly seeing lots of workshops and faculty-led resources being generated.